jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/overview.rst

 Key Benefits
 ############

-* Common method to suppress warnings across multiple EDA vendor tools
+* Provides a common method to suppress warnings
-* Allows CI tool integration
+* Suppress warnings on supported EDA vendor tools
-* Warning suppressions can be configuration managed
+* Additional vendor tools can be added

 Key Features
 ############